Get Ready for Your Big Day: Let Cushion Grip Help You Prepare for 'E-Day

 -

-The recovery time for multiple tooth extractions is the same as for a single tooth.
-It usually takes between 7 and 10 days before you can return to your normal activities.
-If you have any impacted teeth like wisdom teeth you should expect 2 weeks of healing or maybe even longer before you can resume normal activity.
+The recovery time for multiple tooth extractions is similar to a single extraction, usually taking 7 to 10 days to heal enough for normal activities.
+However, if you have impacted teeth, like wisdom teeth, recovery may take 2 weeks or more.

 Everyone handles pain differently, so pain management after tooth extractions differs depending on the individual.
-However, the most common ways to manage the pain are:
+However, the most common pain management methods include:

-Applying ice can also be effective in reducing pain because it also helps to reduce inflammation and numbs the affected area.
-(Be sure to place a towel between the ice pack and your skin to protect the area.)
+- Applying ice helps reduce pain by decreasing inflammation and numbing the area.
+Be sure to place a towel between the ice pack and your skin to protect it.